wally-json/EdStem-Quiz-Helper/README.md

-# EdStem Quiz Counter Chrome Extension
+# EdStem Quiz Helper Chrome Extension
 ![Icon](icon.png)
 A Chrome Extension that helps students study on EdStem by counting quizzes and providing AI-powered explanations for quiz questions using Claude API.